HamStudy/hamstudy-hambook/tech2026/content/Part 1. Science/Chapter 3. Radio Wave/section 3-4 Modulation Modes.md

 ### Section 3.4: Modulation Modes and Bandwidth

-Imagine you're trying to send a message to a friend across a dark field using a laser pointer.
+Suppose you're sending a message to a friend across a dark field with a laser pointer.
 You might blink it on and off, vary its brightness, or switch between different colored lasers (red, green, blue) to communicate.
 That's exactly what we're doing in radio!
 Radio waves and visible light are both forms of electromagnetic (EM) waves — they're cousins in the same energy family, just at different frequencies.

 The color of a laser is determined by its frequency — red has a lower frequency than green or blue.
 Similarly, in radio, we work with different frequencies that we can't see.
 When we talk about radio modulation, we're talking about how we manipulate these invisible waves to carry our voice or data.
 Let's explore these different ways of manipulating radio waves and how much radio spectrum space (bandwidth) each method needs.